 I am a Senior Lecturer at the Hunter Centre for Entrepreneurship and the Subject Co-ordinator for the Strathclyde MBA core subject Entrepreneurial Management and Leadership offered in 8 different countries.
+I also teach on the MSc Global Sustainable Cities as well as the SBS MRes Programme.

 I am an Associate Editor for the European Management Review journal, as well as an elected member for the internationalisation and integration team of the ONE Division of the Academy of Management, and for the Research Committee of the ENT Division of the Academy of Management.